hamzamecca16/hamzamecca16.github.io/sample_page.md

 <img src="images/average_heartrate_vs_bmi.png?raw=true"/>

 The plot includes reference lines to show the healthy BMI range and the average of the heart rate data being situated at 80bpm (healthy).
-It is important to note that we did not have a large range of BMI and these users were generally fit.
+It is important to note that we did not have a large range of BMI and these users were all generally fit.

 ### 5. Conclusion

-In my analysis I found that some users had a dangerously low blood rate over the period of the study.
+In my analysis I found that some users had a dangerously low blood level over the period of the study.
 The heartrate data was independent of the user’s overall health and not generally affected by their physical activity.

 The data we have can be used to communicate if a user may need to consult a doctor about their heartrate.
 Seemingly healthy users can show signs of Afib or other heart related conditions.

 This data needs to include the user’s age to be more relevant.

 Making use of heartrate data would give us a more holistic approach as a transparent fitness tool.
-It can also open us up to a newer market segment for older women.
+It can also open Bellabeat up to a newer market segment for older women.